 - User ids are lower case: User ids are always returned in lower case.

 - services attribute is authoritative: The services attribute is maintained by ECI.
-Anything in all upper case is active, anything in all lower case is inactive.

 - nid never changes: The NID is a numeric attribute for users that never change and are appropriate for use as Unix numeric ids.